fadiakkad/Pregnancy-Calculators-API-Free/README.md

 # Usage

-To use Pregnancy Calculators APIs Free, simply send a POST request to the following  4 endpoints and add Raw body json request:
+To use Pregnancy Calculators APIs Free, simply send a POST request to the following  4 endpoints :

+### example request in Body JSON request :   {"firstDayOfLastPeriod": "2023-06-18" ,"cycleLength" : 28}

 ## pregnancy :
 ### http://yourhost/api/calculate-pregnancy